julmag/report_cb/article.md

 The error is calculated as a normalized mean-square error (MSE) based on the difference between the predicted position ($x_{t+1}$, $y_{t+1}$) and the target ($x_{target}$, $y_{target}$).

 Training is done using 25.000 circles, with 8 predictions/steps each.
-Each training circle differentiates in the position of the center of the circle, its radius, as well as the starting position of the hand in the circle.
-Each movement per timestep step is set to a movement of the hand of a constant 43 degrees.
+Each training circle differs in the position of the center of the circle, its radius, as well as the starting position of the effector on the circle.
+Each step the effector moves 43 degrees through the circle.
 Thus each circle needs 8 steps for a complete circumnavigation.

 ## Equations

 ### Neurons

-The firing rate of the input neurons is set to the desired input.
-There were six input neurons representing each of the six different input (x,y, $\Delta\Theta_1$, $\Delta\Theta_2$, $\Delta x$, $\Delta y$).
+The firing rate of the input neurons is set in python.
+There were six input neurons representing each of the six different input features (x,y, $\Delta\Theta_1$, $\Delta\Theta_2$, $\Delta x$, $\Delta y$).

-The neurons of the gha, input and Purkinje cells use a static model which can be described with the following equation:
+The neurons of the gha, input and purkinje cells use a static model which can be described with the following equation:

 $$
 \begin{aligned}r_{j} = \sum^i w_{ij}\, r_i \\\end{aligned}